 Cheery yellow and white striped blooms cover these mound forming plants.
 Perfect for containers.
 Grows 7 to 10 inches tall.
 Plant in full sun.

 The dark tones of this striking bloom will add depth to color combinations.
 The trailing form makes it a good option for spilling over the edges of containers.
 Grows 8 to 12 inches tall.
-Plant in in full sun.
+Plant in full sun.

 This plant loves the heat!
 It’s a great choice for dry climates and will tolerate less than ideal soils.
 Grows 24 to 36 inches tall.
 Plant in full sun.